steelkiwi/SKLocalizable/README.md

 - [Plural rules](http://www.unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html)

-### 2.6.
-NotificationCenter - `languageChanged` notification
+### 2.6 NotificationCenter - `languageChanged` notification

 For language changing use **Bundle.localization**.
 It's default value is .main

-Setting new language: `Bundle.localization = Bundle.init(languageCode: languageCode)`

-Where `languageCode` is 2-symbol presentation of language.
-If you not sure about code, you can take it from `.lproj` folder name after new project language adding
+Setting new language: `Bundle.localization = Bundle.init(languageCode: languageCode)`, where `languageCode` is 2-symbol presentation of language.
+If you're not sure about code, you can take it from `.lproj` folder name after adding a new project language

-When new value was set, `languageChanged`, notification will be send via `NotificationCenter.default`
+When new value is set, `languageChanged`, notification will be send via `NotificationCenter.default`

 Components with defined `localizationKey` will change their value automatically